Oakland has a major challenge with unsheltered homelessness, with an estimated 4,800 people on the streets each night.

 Our on-site Housing Navigators also work with each resident to help them secure housing and improve their lives.
 We help residents look for employment; access benefits; obtain needed documents (such as ID and proof of income); connect with mental and physical health care; and explore options for transitional and permanent housing.

 We opened the first Community Cabins site with the City in December 2017 at 6th and Castro.
-Since then, we’ve implemented two more sites in West Oakland, as well as an RV safe parking site.
+Since then, we’ve implemented two more sites in West Oakland.

 All together, our sites can shelter more than 120 people on a given night.